Citrine Briolette Earrings

-These 1920s earrings feature faceted, citrine-glass briolettes hanging from silver-tone chains.
+These citrine briolette earrings from the 1920s feature faceted, citrine-glass pendants hanging from silver-tone chains.
 A small citrine bead accents each chain, and a citrine stone sits at the earlobe.
 These earrings are probably Czech in origin, are in all-original condition, and can be modified for pierced ears.
 The length makes this pair especially elegant.
 You can wear them with several Art Deco citrine necklaces and bracelets – scroll down to see a selection.
-A lovely color for a woman who looks best in warm hues.
+A lovely color for a woman who wears warm hues.

 Vintage Bracelets, 1920s Jewelry, R.F.
 Simmons JewelryThis vintage Art Deco bracelet by Simmons, a company known for their innovation, has rectangular dark-citrine-glass stones set in the center of alternating panels of sterling silver filigree.
 The clasp on this piece is unique and secure.
 This bracelet is wider than most of its filigree counterparts, which makes me think it may be an early 1930s piece.
 Scroll down to see Art Deco citrine earrings and necklaces that coordinate beautifully with this bracelet.$ 275